Shogi Rules

 Bishop (Kakugyo) - Moves any number of squares diagonally

-Gold General (Kinsho) - Moves one square forward, sideways, or diagonally forward
+Gold General (Kinsho) - Moves one square forward, backward, sideways, or diagonally forward (not diagonally backward)

-Silver General (Ginsho) - Moves one square forward or diagonally
+Silver General (Ginsho) - Moves one square forward, diagonally forward, or diagonally backward (not sideways or straight back)

 Lance (Kyosha) - Moves any number of squares forward only